 Different editors use different terms for the types of editing involved in producing a novel.
 I’m going to use the terms I use in my own practice.
 If you’re curious to see how it all fits together, check out the stages of editorial revision chart on my website.

-The simplest and most affordable content editing service I offer is a manuscript evaluation.
+One of the simplest and most affordable content editing services I offer is a manuscript evaluation.
 It’s essentially a big, fat report outlining the strengths and weaknesses of your novel, and it’s a great choice if you don’t have the budget for a content edit.

 Line editing focuses on the language you use to tell the story.
 (My line edits transcend and include copy editing, which I don’t typically offer as a separate service.)
 You get extensive edits and comments designed to polish your writing, strengthen your individual voice and style, and raise the quality of your prose.

 Choose the right level of editing

 There’s no one-size-fits-all answer to which type of edit will prove to be pivotal for your manuscript.
 That’s why I always begin the process with a complimentary sample assessment.
 A sample assessment helps me understand the amount and type of work your manuscript needs.

 During a sample assessment, I’ll look over your manuscript as a whole and edit a small sample at the line editing level.
 We’ll talk about your editing and publishing goals for the book, your writing and revision process, and the story itself.
 If it’s apparent that your book isn’t quite ready for editing, I’ll recommend alternatives to help you get your manuscript where it needs to be.

 Why you shouldn’t try to have it all

 If your budget won’t budge and you’re forced to choose between editorial services, prioritize.
 Don’t try to cram multiple editorial processes together.
 Some editors will offer to do it; I’ve done so myself.
 The thing is, when you try to combine a content edit with a line edit, you’re trying to combine two processes that are at odds with one another by design.